kclif9/hassactronneo/README.md

 The integration updates data using the following approach:

-- **Update Frequency**: Data is polled from the Actron Air Neo cloud service every 30 seconds.
+- **Update Frequency**: Data is polled from the Actron Air cloud service every 30 seconds.
 - **Update Method**: The integration uses a cloud polling approach as specified by the `iot_class: cloud_polling` in the integration manifest.
 - **Coordinator Pattern**: All entities share a common update coordinator to minimize API calls and improve performance.
 - **Token Refresh**: Authentication tokens are automatically refreshed when they expire.
-- **API Limits**: The integration respects the API rate limits of the Actron Air Neo cloud service to prevent lockouts.
+- **API Limits**: The integration respects the API rate limits of the Actron Air cloud service to prevent lockouts.

 ## Example Use Cases

-Here are some common use cases for the Actron Air Neo integration:
+Here are some common use cases for the Actron Air integration:

 ### Basic Climate Automation